Green Snake (2021 film)

-Green Snake, known in China as White Snake 2: The Tribulation of the Green Snake (白蛇二：青蛇劫起 (Báishé: Qīngshé Jiéqǐ)), is a 2021 Chinese computer animation fantasy film directed by Amp Wong, with animation production by Light Chaser Animation, Alibaba Pictures, Tianjin Maoyan Weiying Culture Media and Bilibili.
+Green Snake, known in China as White Snake 2: The Tribulation of the Green Snake (白蛇二：青蛇劫起 (Báishé: Qīngshé Jiéqǐ)), is a 2021 Chinese adult animated fantasy film directed by Amp Wong, with animation production by Light Chaser Animation, Alibaba Pictures, Tianjin Maoyan Weiying Culture Media and Bilibili.
 It is the sequel to 2019's White Snake.
 The film was inspired by the Chinese folktale Legend of the White Snake and was released in China on 23 July 2021.

+The third film, White Snake: Afloat, which is a sequel of the first film and a prequel to this film, was released in 2024.

 Synopsis

-Verta the green snake-demon must find a way to escape from the modern Shura City of mortals, in order to rescue her elder sister Blanca the White Snake from the demon-slaying monk Fahai without her demonic abilities.
+Verta the green snake-demon must find a way to escape from the modern Shura City of mortals, in order to rescue her elder sister Blanca the white snake from the demon-slaying monk Fahai without her demonic abilities.

 Plot

-At Zhenjiang, China, the snake-demon sisters, Blanca the white snake and Verta the green snake, challenge the demon-slaying monk, Fahai, to rescue Blanca's husband, Xu Xian.
+At Zhenjiang, the snake-demon sisters, Blanca the white snake and Verta the green snake, challenge the demon-slaying monk, Fahai, to rescue Blanca's husband, Xu Xian.
 They are defeated, Blanca's hairpin wand gets destroyed and she gets imprisoned under Leifeng Pagoda.
 Verta blames Xian for being weak and useless, as well as Blanca for falling for him.
 Verta gets overpowered again and gets sucked into a portal.

 Verta wakes up, without her demonic powers, in a modern dystopian city called Asuraville, a place that imprisons creatures from many different eras.
 She meets a woman named Sun, who helps her adjust to the modern world, and a mysterious masked man with amnesia, who saves them.
 The main enemies in Asuraville are an army of Ox-Heads & Horse-Faces, led by the Ox Leader who seeks to conquer the city.
 Sun is killed by the Ox's army, but Verta is saved by the Raksha army, led by a man named Simon, whom Verta gets smitten with.

 Simon takes her to All-Good Market to meet the owner, who turns out to be the fox-demon.
 Verta also meets the masked man again.
 The fox-demon explains that everyone gets sent here because they have an obsession.
 The only way to leave is to let it go by discarding their token and jumping into the Pool of Release, but it makes you forget what you cared about and drains your will.
 Not wanting to forget Blanca, Verta doesn't do it, while the masked man can't remember his obsession.
 She lets him join them in gratitude for saving her.